microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraApplicationPasswordCredential.md

 ### -KeyId

-The unique identifier for the password.
+Specifies the ID of the password credential.

 ```yaml
 Type: System.String